Back to Blog

 AR app vs web native pros and cons

-“We understand that our customers are busy and do a lot of their shopping while on the go.
-Offering web-native AR means our customers can easily visualize our products without the barrier of leaving our site to go to the App Store and download our mobile app.” - Julie Shulman, Director of Product Management, Interior Define
+As Julie Shulman, Director of Product Management at Interior Define, states: "We understand that our customers are busy and do a lot of their shopping while on the go.
+Offering web-native AR means our customers can easily visualize our products without the barrier of leaving our site to go to the App Store and download our mobile app.”

 Expert roundup: Augmented reality - redefining the future of furniture shopping